DNS in Microsoft Azure – Part 1

 Output of route print on Azure VM

 Now that you understand what the 168.63.129.16 virtual IP address is, let’s first cover the very basics of DNS in Azure.
-You can configure Azure’s DHCP service to push a custom set of DNS servers to Azure VMs or optionally leave the default which is for VMs to use Azure’s DNS services (through the 168.63.129.16 virtual IP address).
-This can be configured at the VNet level and then inherited by all virtual network interfaces (VNIs) associated with the VNet, or optionally configured directly on the VNI associated with the VM.
+You can configure Azure’s DHCP service to push a custom set of DNS servers to Azure resources within the virtual network or leave the default.
+The default DNS Server settings for a virtual network is 168.63.129.16 IP address which provides access to the Azure-provided DNS service.
+DNS Server settings pushed through the Azure DHCP Service can be configured at the virtual network or virtual network interface (VNI).
+Best practice is to configure this at the virtual network.
+I’ve never come across a use case to configure it at the VNI.

 Configure DNS on VNet

 This brings us to the first option for DNS resolution in Azure, Azure-provided name resolution.
 Each time you spin up a virtual network Azure assigns it a unique private DNS namespace using the format <randomly generated>.internal.cloudapp.net.
-This namespace is pushed to the machine via DHCP Option 15 thus each VM has an fully qualified domain name of <vm_host_name>.<randomly generated>.internal.cloudapp.net and each VM in the VNet can resolve IP addresses of one another.
+This namespace is pushed to any virtual machines with VNIs in the virtual network via DHCP Option 15.
+An A record for each VM deployed in the virtual network is automatically registered which allows each VM the built-in ability to resolve the names of virtual machines within the same virtual network.
+The platform also creates PTR records in reverse lookup zones created for each of the subnets in the virtual network where VMs have VNICs in.

 ipconfig